I

 The

-of one of my brothers), when we paid cash for our 2008 Honda Civic!
+of one of my brothers.
+We paid cash for our 2008 Honda Civic!
+The

-The insurance, for the at fault driver, paid a proper value for our
+insurance company for the at-fault driver paid a proper value for our